Here’s what smoking weed does to your body

 10. Gives You Cotton Mouth

-The final result of all this interacting, binding, and communication shut off is that your body slow down its production of saliva.
+The final result of all this interacting, binding, and communication shut off is that your body slows down its production of saliva.
 Hence your dried out cotton mouth.

 As our understanding of cannabinoids and the endocannabinoid system make clear, the smoke doesn’t have a whole lot to do with it.
 It’s mostly chemical.